shuchismitamandal/Bank-Loan-Analysis-Dashboard/README.md

 The dashboard was built using the following tools and technologies:
 - Power BI Desktop – Main data visualization platform used for report creation.
-- DAX (Data Analysis Expressions) – Used for calculated measures such as MTD, MOM calculations etc
+- DAX (Data Analysis Expressions) – Used for calculated measures such as MTD, MOM calculations etc.
-- Data Modeling – Relationships established among tables (loan_report which is the original dataset and date table which was created manually)
+- Data Modeling – Relationships established among tables (loan_report which is the original dataset and date table which was created manually).
 - File Format – .pbix for development and .png for dashboard previews.

 ## Data Source